-Retiree Benefits are identical to Plan 15 medical benefits, including prescription drug coverage.
-A \$7,500 Life Insurance benefit is also provided for covered retirees.
-Dental Benefits, Vision Benefits, AD&D Insurance and Weekly Disability Benefits are NOT provided for retirees or their dependents.
+Retiree Benefits are identical to Plan 18 medical and prescription drug benefits.
+Life and AD&D Insurance are NOT provided for retirees or their dependents.

 Note: Your medical benefits do not "start over" when you retire.
 Any amounts previously applied to any annual, lifetime or per-cause limits and maximums will carry over and count against those same benefit caps under your Retiree Benefits.
 (This applies to your dependents also.)